lejacobroy/Tidalrr/README.md

 </div>
 <p align="center">
   Tidalrr is a self-hosted service that lets you archive music tracks from Tidal, for offline listening, using a web interface.<br/>
-  It can be linked with Lidarr to sync artists and albums using the Lidarr integration.<br/>
+  It can be linked with Lidarr to sync artists and albums.<br/>
   Tidalrr can also sync your Tidal Playlists to Plex & Plexamp.<br/>
   Especially usefull when going to a remote location with crappy internet but a great audio system.
 </p>

-## How to use:
+## What is Tidalrr?:
 Tidalrr is a complete software to keep an offline copy of your Tidal library and sychronise it every night.

 By default, it will synchronise all of your playlists, but you can also import artists (and all their albums), albums, tracks and playlists from others.